Garbaz/pronto-graphics/README.md

 }
 ```

-## Idea
+## Premise

-A library for anyone who just wants to get some graphics on the screen, without having to faff about with the technical details of graphics libraries.
+A library for anyone who just wants to get some graphics on the screen, without having to faff about with the technical details of proper graphics libraries.
 Just create a window, and start drawing to it.
-Minimal setup, minimal bother, minimal interference with your code's structure.
+Minimal setup, minimal bother, minimal interference with your own code's structure.

 Loosely inspired by [Processing](https://processing.org/).

 ## Features

 - [X] Circle, Rectangles, Squares
-- [ ] Lines
 - [X] Textures
+- [X] Text
 - [X] Keyboard
 - [X] Mouse
 - [X] Doc comments

+### Planned

+- [ ] Lines
+- [ ] Fonts

-### Usage
+## Usage

-Since the library currently still is in an early stage, I haven't published it to [crate.io](https://crates.io/) yet, but thanks to cargo being awesome, you can include it in your project like this:
+Since the library currently still is in an early stage, I haven't published it to [crate.io](https://crates.io/) yet, but thanks to `cargo` being awesome, you can simply include it in your project like this for now:

 ```toml
 [dependencies]
 pronto-graphics = {git = "https://github.com/Garbaz/pronto-graphics"}
 ```

+## Todos

+A few ideas of things that could be implemented or improved

+-